stayradiated/volatile/kc-keyring/README.md

 - Code migrated to typescript
 - Removed sequelize plugin
 - Doesn't automatically generate SHA1 hash of input (`digest`)
+- Adds `createKeyringFromFilepath` to read a config from a file

 ## What is this used for?